Grenadingue/strace/README.md

 ### Specificity of this software ###

-* Experimental, you SHOULD NOT use it if you're looking for the "real strace"
+* Experimental, you SHOULD NOT use it if you're looking for the original strace
 * Designed for *x86_64* architecture ONLY
 * Originaly designed for *Opensuse 12* and *Debian 7*
 * Recently ported for working with *Archlinux*